-This can be done by creating sections with distinct headers, modifying text elements, splicing in pictures and media, all in an effort to draw the reader's attention towards what's most important.
+This can be done by creating sections with distinct headers, modifying text elements, and splicing in pictures and media, all in an effort to draw the reader's attention toward what's most important.

 But formatting is merely a collection of tactics.
 Obviousness is the strategy.